 4.2 Access rights to Information and Systems

-Access to physical servers is limited to the Network and Systems Administration personnel, the Chief Information Officer, the Assistant Director of Information Systems and Security, and the Associate Director of User Services.
-Entrance into the Data Center is controlled by those employees or digital access granted to those employees.
+Access to physical servers is limited to the network and systems administration personnel, the Chief Information Officer, the Assistant Director of Information Systems and Security, and the Assistant Director of Data Integration and Applications Support.
+Entrance into the Data Center requires a key residing with those employees or digital access granted to those employees.
 All other persons are required to be under supervision of the listed individuals while inside the Data Center at all times.
 Video recording is active within the Data Center at all times.

 Access to virtualized servers remotely is granted in a case-by-case basis to other users within the IT organization.
 This is granted only to users who maintain those systems on an application-update level.
 Their network credentials are utilized to authorize this access.

-Access to databases are granted remotely to specific Administrators within IT of those systems.
+Access to databases is granted remotely to specific Administrators within IT of those systems.
 Their network credentials are utilized to authorize this access.

 Access to data within those databases is granted to reporting/business analyst users through a Data Warehouse and reporting tools.
 Access is segregated based on duties so that only data authorized by the respective departments can be accessed.

-Access to data within our Student Information System is limited to Employees of the College through an encrypted web interface that is only accessible via intranet or Virtual Private Network.
+Access to data within our Student Information System is limited to Employees of the College through an encrypted web interface that is only accessible off campus via Virtual Private Network.
 Duty segregation is approved through the different heads of the respective departments and are closely controlled through use of personas.